tarikguney/projekt-hive/README.md

 ## Problem Definition

-**Ensuring the timely delivery of projects is hard.** There are two critical factors among various others that determine the success of project delivery:
+**Ensuring the timely delivery of projects is hard.** There are three critical factors among various others that determine the success of a project delivery:

-1. Team Motivation
+1. Team motivation
 2. Timely tracking of the project progress
 3. Winning distribution of project managers' time

-Both of these factors are concerns both the project managers and the team do share.
+All of these factors are concerns for both the project managers and the team.

 ### Team Motivation